-Working for Quakers in Britain
+Working for Britain Yearly Meeting

 Quakers in Britain is a national charity employing 150 people.
 Our staff work remotely and from offices in London, Leeds and Cumbria.
 Its purpose is to work for, with and on behalf of Quakers across Britain.